spookylukey/playerdo/README.rst

 You can set up keyboard shortcuts to map the play/pause button to 'player_do playpause' etc, and player_do generally does the Right Thing.

+There is a command 'install_gnome' to help set up keyboard shortcuts on GNOME.

 The currently supported programs can be seen by running 'player_do help'.
 To add more supported programs, see the existing code in the 'backends' directory.
 Patches gratefully received!